 - Non-small-cell lung cancer (NSCLC) tends to grow more slowly and takes longer to spread beyond the lung.

-How is lung cancer evaluated?
+How is lung cancer diagnosed and evaluated?

 Your primary doctor will begin by asking you about your medical history, risk factors and symptoms.
 You will also undergo a physical exam.